blizzless/blizzless-diiis/README.md

 2. Copy the [config.ini](configs/config.ini) file to the server folder (It overwrites the default settings)
 3. In the IP fields - write your IP within the network.
 Update the parameter entries: `BindIP` and `PublicIP`.
 4. Other players must specify your IP address in the `hosts` file (`%WinDir%\System32\drivers\etc\hosts`).
-    Example:
     `192.168.1.1 us.actual.battle.net`
     `192.168.1.1 eu.actual.battle.net`
+5. Launch client (`x64` or `x86`) with arguments `"Diablo III64.exe" -launch -uid diablo3_engb`
+6. Login to the game using your credentials
-5. After that, when creating a game (in client), indicate the creation of a public game.
+7. After that, when creating a game (in client), indicate the creation of a public game.
-6. "Starting the game"
 7. Other players, when connecting, must also indicate a public game, and at the start they will connect to you.

 ## Flexible configuration